 Find out where your best candidates hang out – perhaps at certain conferences, university competitions, or online groups.
 Spend some time there so you can make connections and invite the right people to apply.

-Depending on your available resources, you can run a full-on marketing campaign by creating a promotional video or career landing page and boosting them on social media.
+Depending on your resources, you can run a full-on marketing campaign by creating a promotional video or career landing page and boosting them on social media.
 You can also post on industry-specific job directories.
 You can find directories for anything from jobs in AI to jobs in electric vehicle technology.

 2. Screen Applicants